 commissioners approved Tuesday with low bidder Poolside Inc.

-The year-round indoor instructional pool and outdoor leisure pool will
+The year-round indoor instructional pool and leisure pool will

 both get new tile along with new mechanical skimmers, grates, float assemblies